-Cannabidiol (CBD) is emerging as a powerful supplement, a safe anti-inflammatory that can help several previously untreatable diseases.
+Cannabidiol (CBD) is emerging as a powerful supplement, a safe anti-inflammatory that can help with several chronic diseases.
 CBD oil can help fight cancer and irritable bowel disease, improve schizophrenia symptoms, relieve anxiety and help you get more sleep.

 What is CBD?

 Unlike THC, CBD is not psychoactive.
 This means it won’t cause all the negative effects linked to THC, like paranoia, anxiety, and memory problems.
-Instead, it seems to naturally protect against the marijuana high [R, R].
+Instead, it seems to naturally protect against the marijuana high [3, 4].

-CBD has shown promising benefits for a variety of conditions, many of which are otherwise not treatable [R].
+CBD has shown promising benefits for a variety of hard-to-treat conditions .

 Although CBD counters the THC high in normal doses, large amounts of CBD could enhance the effects of THC (in monkeys).
-High doses of CBD may mimic serotonin, which seems to boost THC’s psychoactive effects [R].
+This is likely because high CBD doses mimic serotonin, which can boost THC’s psychoactive effects .

 Health Benefits of CBD/Cannabidiol

 1) Anti-Cancer Properties